eligundry/page-speed-shield/README.md

 This is a marriage of [Google Page Speed Insights][page-speed] and [shields.io](https://shields.io/).

+**Unfortunately** it doesn't work on GitHub READMEs because the image takes more than 4 seconds to render, which is the gateway timeout threshold for camo.github.com.

 ## Usage

 To show a badge for the Page Speed Insights score on your repo, you do the following: